 LINK/ICON SUB-LINK FUNCTION LAN IP Use this screen to configure LAN TCP/IP settings, enable Any IP and other advanced properties.
 DHCP Setup Use this screen to configure LAN DHCP settings.
 Client List Use this screen to view current DHCP client information and to always assign an IP address to a MAC address (and host name).
 IP Alias Use this screen to partition your LAN interface into subnets.
-Wireless LAN (Wireless devices General Use this screen to configure the wireless LAN settings and WLAN authentication/security settings. only) OTIST This screen allows you to assign wireless clients the ZyXEL Device's wireless security settings.
+Wireless LAN General Use this screen to configure the wireless LAN settings and WLAN authentication/security settings.
+OTIST This screen allows you to assign wireless clients the ZyXEL Device's wireless security settings.
 MAC Filter Use this screen to configure the ZyXEL Device to block access to devices or block the devices from accessing the ZyXEL Device.
-QoS WMM QoS allows you to prioritize wireless traffic according to the delivery requirements of the individual and applications.
 NAT General Use this screen to enable NAT.
 Port Forwarding Use this screen to configure servers behind the ZyXEL Device.
 Address Mapping Use this screen to configure network address translation mapping rules.
 Security Firewall General Use this screen to activate/deactivate the firewall and the direction of network traffic to which to apply the rule.
 Rules This screen shows a summary of the firewall rules, and allows you to edit/add a firewall rule.
 Anti Probing Use this screen to change your anti-probing settings.
 Threshold Use this screen to configure the threshold for DoS attacks.
 Content Filter Keyword Use this screen to block sites containing certain keywords in the URL.
 Schedule Use this screen to set the days and times for the ZyXEL Device to perform content filtering.
 Trusted Use this screen to exclude a range of users on the LAN from content filtering on your ZyXEL Device.
 Advanced Static Route Use this screen to configure IP static routes.
 Bandwidth MGMT Summary Use this screen to enable bandwidth management on an interface.
 Rule Setup Use this screen to define a bandwidth rule.
 Monitor Use this screen to view the ZyXEL Device's bandwidth usage and allotments.
 Dynamic DNS Use this screen to set up dynamic DNS.